uzayyli/AutoHotKey-MouseKeys/README.md

 - Implement smooth cursor movement (acceleration, damping etc)

 # Related Projects
-There are similar software out there but none of them have the functionality I need.
-Still it can be useful to someone:
+There are similar software out there but none of them have the full functionality I needed.
+Still, they can be useful:
 - [Mouse Keys](https://support.microsoft.com/en-us/windows/use-mouse-keys-to-move-the-mouse-pointer-9e0c72c8-b882-7918-8e7b-391fd62adf33) (Windows built-in feature)
   - ❌ The "click" key only clicks once and does not hold the button
   - ❌ Too much work switching between left / right clicks